anishaaa1/remnote-css/rainbow-headers-doc.md

-# What does this snippet do?
+# What Does This CSS Snippet Do?
 - Modifies existing headers (H1, H2, H3)
 - Adds 3 more headers (H4, H5, H6)